Pan-Teon/brilo-task-php/README.md

 # Brilo task with PHP and SASS(SCSS)

-## Just open index.php file with your localhost server XAMPP or MAMP or what you prefer
+## Just open index.php file with your localhost server XAMPP or MAMP or what you usually use

 ### For compile file style.css you must run sass command watch in assets folder
 ```